Free Youth Football Playbook- Split-Back Offense

 The game is won at the line of scrimmage; if you control the line of scrimmage you will control the game.
 If you cannot block the defense, your team will be in for a long day.
 Practicing proper run blocking techniques is vital for all offensive success.
 Practice proper double team, base, crack, hook, and reach blocking techniques every practice.
 Quick tip, try to stay away from base blocking because it is not very effective, and it is asking way to much from your players.
 Double teams, down, wedge, and crack blocking are the most successful blocking techniques in youth football.
 It also depends on what scheme you’re running.
 Practice run and pass blocking techniques every day.

-Running Plays Fluidly:
+Running Plays Smoothly:

 It is important that every position knows what to do on each play.
 The running backs and quarterbacks must be smooth with the hand-offs and pitches.
 Good flowing plays come with a lot of reps.
 Right after we do individual position periods we get right into a team session.
 In the team session we practice all the techniques learned from the individual session and put it all together.
 We will run the plays 2 times with each group.
 For example, say we call 38 Jet Sweep the first group will run the play two times in a row, and then the second group does the same.
 It is important that you get your backup players reps in practice.
-Football is a contact sport; kids are going to get banged up and have to come out.
-When a player comes out you do not want your offense to lose fluidity.
+Football is a contact sport; kids are going to get banged up or have equipment issues and have to come out.
+When a player comes out you do not want your offense to fall apart.
 Reps, Reps, and more Reps.

 Need an explosive youth football offense?
 Youth Football Online’s Jet Wing T Series is the way to go.
 In this E playbook there are 3 different formations-Balanced, unbalanced, and shotgun.
 Also included- A winning practice routine, play calling system, player positioning, conditioning plan, diagrammed plays verse various defenses, snap count/line splits, jet motion timing and execution, two effective youth football blocking schemes, and much more.